danbivins/dan-port-site/pages/projects/partner.md

         </div>
         <div class="col">
             <h3 class="project-heading">The full picture</h3>
-            <p>One of the most difficult pieces to the discovery work was understanding the complexity of system permissions that were needed.
+            <p>Understanding the complexity of system permissions to allow these community connections to happen was crucial &mdash; providing opportunities for connection while allowing monitoring from staff.
 Understanding these layers of access was key to success.
-Here is a rough draft of a user flow to help think through one persona's access.</p>
+Here is a rough draft of a user flow I created to help us think through one user persona's access.</p>
         </div>
     </div>
     <div class="flex-thirds flex">